NikitaPanteleev/things_indifferent/README.md

 Shortcomings:
 - bad structure of code, some classes should be reorganised
-- the user's input is not safe (though all they can do is to not close <b><i> - the only two tags are allowed)
+- the user's input is not safe (though all they can do is to not close  b and i tags - the only two tags are allowed)
 - the site is vulnerable to cross-site scripting

 Thanks